About

 The writing starts

 Writing came from a love of reading.
-I was introduced by brother Mike to Sci-Fi and Fantasy after reading every Biggles book there is, beginning in my early teens.
+I was introduced by brother Mike to Sci-Fi and Fantasy after reading every Biggles book there is, before I was 10.
 Creativity developed through consuming books and through long years of role playing games in both genres (plus a fantastically entertaining wild west game called Boot Hill) and I’ve been scribbling since the age of eleven – it’s my favourite hobby.
 I will forever feel honoured and lucky to be paid for indulging in it.
 Early avid reads included Tolkien, Aldiss, Heinlein, Alan Dean Foster and Moorcock.
 There were many more.

 The early stories